 Please note: It is the responsibility of the training provider to ensure that the information held by the register is kept up to date and that any changes (eg address or primary contact) are notified to the register.
 The register uses email as a fast and efficient means of communication and therefore an email address is vital to ensure that all centres receive information on changes to prices or processes.

 The Register can provide a service for road/highway authorities, utilities, and prospective employers anxious to check whether an operative or supervisor is on the Register.
 This service is available through a written response to a letter from an employer, or as a written response to a telephone enquiry.
-In both instances the response will be provided within 5 working days and be charged at the rate for enquiries which is £20.60 as of 1 April 2017.
+In both instances the response will be provided within 5 working days and will be charged according to our current fee structure.
 The information given in this instance will include the unique ID number, the current expiry date and the qualifications gained by the candidate.

 Alternatively, if the enquiry is primarily to assess whether an SWQR ID card is held by a candidate, a verbal response to a telephone enquiry will be free of charge but will only give information in relation to valid expiry date and unique ID number for the candidate.